DigitalCreationsCo/generative-cinematic-framework/README.md

 - **Maintains visual continuity** across scenes using reference images for scene-to-scene consistency
 - **Produces cinematic videos** with proper shot composition, lighting, and camera movements
 - **Stitches scenes** into a final rendered video synchronized with audio
+- **Self-improves** its generation process by learning from quality-check feedback.
+- **Tracks learning metrics** to measure efficiency and quality improvements over time.

 ## Features

 - **Audio-Driven and/or Prompt-Based**: Generate videos from audio files (with automatic scene timing) and/or from creative prompts
-- **Multi-Agent Architecture**: Specialized agents for audio analysis, storyboard composition, character/location management, scene generation, and continuity tracking
+- **Multi-Agent Architecture**: Specialized agents for audio analysis, storyboard composition, character/location management, scene generation, and quality control
+- **Self-Improving Generation**: A `QualityCheckAgent` evaluates generated scenes and provides feedback.
+This feedback is used to refine a set of "Generation Rules" that guide subsequent scene generations, improving quality and consistency over time.
+- **Learning Metrics**: The framework tracks the number of attempts and quality scores for each scene, calculating trend lines to provide real-time feedback on whether the system is "learning" (i.e., requiring fewer attempts to generate high-quality scenes).
 - **Visual Continuity**: Maintains character appearance and location consistency using reference images and last-frame extraction
 - **Cinematic Quality**: Professional shot types, camera movements, lighting, and transitions
 - **Resume Capability**: Workflow can resume from checkpoints, avoiding regeneration of existing assets